vennbury/lessons/python/basics/prerequisites/command-line-exercise.md

 Firstly, we will have to open up a terminal.

 - If you are on Linux, you can either type the shortcut `ctrl + alt + t`, or hit your super key (Windows/Command key) and search for "terminal".
-- On macOs, use spotlight to search for "terminal.app" which can be opened either by clicking the magnifying glass icon on your menu bar or using the `Command + Space` shortcut.
+- On macOS, use spotlight to search for "terminal.app" which can be opened either by clicking the magnifying glass icon on your menu bar or using the `Command + Space` shortcut.
-- On Windows, either hit the windows key on your keyboard or click on the windows button on your task bar and search for Windows PowerShell.
+- On Windows, either hit the windows key on your keyboard or click on the windows button on your taskbar and search for Windows PowerShell.

 <br>

 ### Basics Commands

-You can find the directory you are in by typing in `pwd` command and it will return your current path, which will look something similiar to this:
+You can find the directory you are in by typing in `pwd` command and it will return your current path, which will look something similar to this:

 ```.
 pwd